Theo James’ Net Worth Takes Hit As Shailene Woodley Soars With Politics, ‘Divergent’ Star’s Girlfriend Ruth Kearney Keeps Quite

 Throughout the protests, she used her Instagram account, which she never uses to update her fans about her personal life, to show up-and-close account of the people, who are standing up to big corporations.

 “It’s hard to talk about politics in a Hollywood world.
 I learned that really quickly,” she said according to Just Jared.
-“But after the California primaries, when Bernie Sanders lost—and I’m not saying he should have won—I knew that Trump was going to win.”
+“But after the California primaries, when Bernie Sanders lost — and I’m not saying he should have won — I knew that Trump was going to win.”

 “Because I’d been on the ground for months, and we would be in small cities in America and big cities in America, and Bernie would get tens of thousands of people at his rallies,” she added.
 “And then Trump would come and he’d get the same numbers.
 But Hillary would only have a few hundred people at her fundraisers